m1tix/projectEuler/README.md

 ## Favorite problems

-- [Problem 66](src/p066.py): amounts to solving a handful of pell equations.
+- [Problem 66](src/p066.py): amounts to solving a handful of Pell equations.
 As such, the problem can be easily solved by using algebraic number theory.
+- [Problem 91](src/p091.py): has a surprising closed form.
+- [Problem 94](src/p094.py): surprising relation to some Pell equation, yielding a recurrence relation that completely solves the problem.
+- [Problem 96](src/p096.py): I have never really programmed an algorithm for solving a sudoku, but it was surprisingly fun!
+- [Problem 100](src/p100.py): similar connection to a Pell equation as 94.

 ## TODO